 Yes, you can decide to work with your in-house team to create your custom software projects with professional planning.
 However, it is either their primary responsibilities at work that suffer a setback or the time for the project completion is overstretched.
 You need outsider professionals.
 Although professional project planning managers know what to plan for, you need to know why they are spending such an amount of time, money, and energy on the planning stage for your custom software project.

-How to determine this custom software project need professional planning?
+How to determine whether this custom software project needs professional planning?

 To Determine the Project Timeline